 By the decision of the Federal Council of 16 February 2011, the Swiss Armed Forces are authorized to deploy up to six weapons and ammunition experts as an additional contribution to EUFOR ALTHEA.
 These experts constitute under the lead of Switzerland and with the support from Austria and Sweden a Mobile Training Team (MTT) responsible to build capacity within the Armed Forces of Bosnia and Herzegovina for ammunition and weapons storage site management.
-The efforts of the MTT focus on stockpile management, but also include physical security aspects, particularly with regard to the use of lethal and non-lethal means during guard duties in accordance with the International Humanitarian Law and the OSCE Code of Conduct.
 The project will last between five and seven years and includes complementary activities such as the establishment of national procedures and structures, life-cycle management as well as capacity building for ammunition disposal and destruction (see Para 2.1).